$0 Northwest Territories Homeschool Quick-Start Checklist

 NWT Homeschool by DEA: YK1, Beaufort Delta, Tłı̨chǫ, and Other Regional Authorities

-Homeschooling in the NWT is governed by the same Home Schooling Regulations territory-wide, but the on-the-ground experience varies significantly depending on which District Education Authority (DEA) or Divisional Education Council your family registers with.
-The DEA that governs your community school is the one you will be working with — and each has its own administrative culture, review practices, and reimbursement procedures.
+Homeschooling in the NWT is governed by the same Home Schooling Regulations territory-wide, but the on-the-ground experience varies significantly depending on which local school and education body (DEA or Divisional Education Council) supervises your program.
+The education body connected to your local school is the one you will be working with — and each has its own administrative culture, review practices, and reimbursement procedures.

 This is what you need to know about the major regional authorities before you register.